frontity/docs/docs/api-reference-1/frontity-analytics.md

 Once we have properly installed and configured these `analytics` packages, their actions will be centralized by the `analytics` namespace.

-In `frontity.settings.js` we can enable/disable specific analytic packages for pageviews or events through the following properties in the `state` (under the `analytics` namespace)
+In `frontity.settings.js` we can enable/disable specific analytics packages for pageviews or events through the following properties in the `state` (under the `analytics` namespace)

 - `state.analytics.pageviews`
 - `state.analytics.events`